michaelkruisz/center-google-extension/README.md

-# center-google-extension
+# Center Google Extension

-This is a Chromium extension to center Google results
+This is a Chromium extension to center Google search results.